Nakakiyo092/canable2-fw/README.md

 # CANable 2.0 Firmware

 This repository contains sources for the slcan CANable 2.0 firmware.
-This firmware implements non-standard slcan commands to support CANFD messaging alongside a LAWICEL-style command set.
+This firmware implements non-standard commands to support CANFD messaging alongside a LAWICEL-style command set.

 ## Frequently Used Commands